- What do I need to open a new case?

 In civil cases of a domestic relations nature, the Circuit Court has exclusive jurisdiction in divorce and annulment matters including property settlement/equitable distribution of marital assets.
 Matters involving child support, custody and visitation that are not part of a divorce proceeding may or may not originate in the Circuit Court depending on various factors.

-- If there is an open divorce case, these matters most likely will be heard in Circuit Court.
+- If there is an open/active divorce case, these matters most likely will be heard in Circuit Court.

 - If it is a closed case, the matters remain in Circuit Court unless an order remands it to the Juvenile and Domestic Relations Court.